sobomabo/zumi_api/README.md

 ```bash
   npm run staging
 ```
-This is will spin up an instance of the API ready to receive requests
+This is will spin up an instance of the API ready to receive requests.
+The API is exposed on port 3001.